 There is a common misconception that borax and boric acid are the same thing, but they are definitely not.
 Boric acid is hydrogen borate.
 Borax is sodium borate – sodium tetraborate.
 While sodium tetraborate is a salt from boric acid, it does not share the same chemical makeup.

 Sodium borate, boric acid, and borax are all commonly used as natural pesticides.
 Perhaps that is why there continues to be so much confusion about the differences and similarities between them.
 But boric acid has a substantially higher toxicity risk at a lower dosage rate than borax, if consumed.

-Borax is a natural mineral that is used in the boric acid making process, but a significant chemical composition difference still remains between the two natural substances.
+Borax is a natural mineral that is used in the boric acid making process, but a significant chemical composition difference still remains between the two.

-It is important to note that simply because something is a naturally occurring substance, that doesn’t necessarily make it safe (like arsenic, for example) or eliminate the risk of allergic reactions.
+It is important to note that simply because something is naturally occurring that doesn’t necessarily make it safe (like arsenic, for example), or eliminate the risk of allergic reactions.

 Borax is not meant to be consumed or ingested in any manner, even though it is a natural substance.
 Because borax is often an ingredient in homemade slime recipes for children to play with, any blog and Pinterest posts warn against using against it for young children who might get the DIY slime in their mouths.

 If you have crawling babies or little ones who spend a lot of time on the floor or who might be sat upon a damp kitchen counter, you might want to err on the side of caution and use one of the alternate recipes to eliminate any chance borax could end up in their mouths.

 Because the little product safety data that is out there often conflates boric acid with borax, it becomes extremely difficult to determine which warnings actually apply to each separately.

 Like many substances, borax can cause irritation to the eyes if it comes into contact with them.
 How much borax gets into the eye and how long it remains typically plays a primary role in how severe the irritation will become.